Winter Operations Plan

 PLAN YOUR TRIP

 This winter, it's imperative you plan ahead for your trip to Taos Ski Valley.
 Tickets and rental gear must be purchased online in advance.
-Both are expected to be available for purchase after October 27th.
 If you're not skiing, we recommend renting a room at a local lodge or staying home as indoor capacity will be limited.

 FOLLOW NEW MEXICO CSPs